3 Days in Cappadocia: What to See and How to Plan Your Trip

 By Rental Car

 This is a good option and the first one we considered.
-Because on our first planning, we wanted to go to Ankara, but we hadn’t enough time to see everything.
+Because on our first planning, we wanted to go to Ankara but didn’t have enough time to see everything.

 By rental car, it is a long trip.
 If you do it directly, it is about twelve hours.
 I would only use this option if you are traveling with four people and you want to share expenses, and also you will visit Ankara or some other town on the way.